andrewwong97/matcha/README.md

 python matcha/app.py            # run flask server in current tab cd react && yarn dev            # run react app in another tab
 ```
+**Ensure** that you are using the correct MongoDB URI string (i.e. for dev, use mlab. for prod, use the local docker connection.

 Navigate to `localhost:3000` on your favorite browser.